|Nutritional Guidelines (per serving)|

 Finish and serve the cake: Spoon the piping mascarpone into the pastry bag and pipe rosettes over the entire top of the cake, starting around the outside edge and working your way to the center.
 Put a few tablespoons of the remaining curd into a resealable plastic sandwich bag and squeeze it into one of the corners.
 Snip off the corner and pipe a center of lemon curd into each of the rosettes.
 Refrigerate for at least 4 hours before serving, so the flavors and textures have a chance to meld.
 To serve, slice with a thin, sharp knife.

-- The cake will keep, refrigerated, for 3 to 4 days.
-Once cut, there is no need to wrap the whole cake with plastic; simply press a piece of plastic wrap firmly against the cut surfaces to keep it fresh.
+- Once cut, there is no need to wrap the whole cake with plastic.
+Just press a piece of plastic wrap firmly against the cut surface to keep it fresh.
+The cake will keep refrigerated for three to four days.